How Do I Apply for Benefits?

 Veteran Educational Benefits

 - It takes approximately 30-60 days for the Veterans Administration to process an application.
-Check are usually received within 6-10 weeks.
+Checks are usually received within 6-10 weeks.

 - Checks are issued based on the number of enrolled hours and program of study.